changjenyin/wifi_vision/README.md

 python id_automate.py WiFi_data/5g/test/ ../result/5g/test/MIMO 0 svd4H ../../imgs/5g/real/test/MIMO ../../signal_process/feature/gabor/5g/test/MIMO
 ---
-This command means to parse CSI from .bin file, apply SVD on 30 sub-carriers separately, transform into 4 images, extract gabor features on images.
-After that, you can conduct 10-fold cross-validation by running lateFusion.py in /svm. e.g.
+This command means to parse CSI from .bin file in WiFi_data/5g/test/, apply SVD on 30 sub-carriers separately and save files in ../result/5g/test/MIMO, transform into 4 images and save images in ../../imgs/5g/real/test/MIMO, extract gabor features on images and save features in ../../signal_process/feature/gabor/5g/test/MIMO.

-python lateFusion.py [if build confusion matrix, then 1] [feature directory]
+After the whole processing, you can conduct 10-fold cross-validation by running lateFusion.py in /svm. e.g. python lateFusion.py [if build confusion matrix, then 1] [feature directory]
 ---
 For other parameter settings in details, please refer to automate.py in new_intel_csi/parse_csi/src.